jenna-winkler/travel-guide/README.md

 ```

 Modify this file to implement your own agent's logic.
 Here are some key points to consider when creating your agent:
-- The function name (example_agent above) is used as the unique identifier for the agent in the BeeAI Platform.
+- The function name (example_agent above) is used as the unique id for the agent in the platform.
 You can override this in the metadata.
 - The docstring is used as the agent's description in the platform UI.
 You can also override this in the metadata.
 - The `@server.agent()` decorator registers your function as an agent and can customize its appearance and behavior
 - Your agent receives messages in the `input` list, with the most recent message at the end